Essentials of Productive Teams (with Mitacs Training)

 REGISTRATION

-Registration in this session is required and will open closer to the event date.
+Registration in this session is required and is now open.
 Those successfully registered will receive an email within one week of the session date.

 If you are a graduate student interested in attending this event, please register through the Graduate Pathways to Success Program.